Avalanche buries Italian hotel

 Photos:Avalanche buries Italian hotel

-An aerial view shows the roof and top floor of the three-story Hotel Rigopiano buried in snow following an avalanche at the foot of Gran Sasso mountain in central Italy on Thursday, January 19.
+An aerial view shows the roof and top floor of the three-story Hotel Rigopiano buried in snow after an avalanche at the foot of Gran Sasso mountain in central Italy on Thursday, January 19.
 Officials believe 30 people are trapped inside the hotel.

 Hide Caption